-Over the past year I have been exploring the idea of movement as a form of expression that’s inherently linked to our identity.
+This is a concept that I’ve been trying to explore for quite some time.
 It conveys individuality and emotion: we can be identified by our gait, or infer someone’s mood by their pose.
 I want to maximize this expressiveness potential and explore ways of enhancing people’s movements.
 I want to foreground motion by separating it from the body, silhouette, features, or clothes, making people rethink how they build their identity and their relation to others.

 To capture movement data, I could rely on different technologies:

 Despite having access to a motion capture studio and it being the most reliable source of motion data, this option would have made it impossible to create an interactive installation.
 The process of installing the entire system is highly complex, and the studio itself does not provide a suitable location for the project.
 For pose detection algorithms, there are several alternatives, such as CMU’s OpenPose and tensorflow’s PoseNet.
 These models have become increasingly reliable, can run in real-time given the proper computer and require just a webcam.
 But the data they provide is only 2d, same as the input they receive, limiting the information I could process.
 In order to get 3d data with a portable equipment, I decided to use a Kinect v2, which provides real-time skeletal tracking and depth perception.

 Now, to classify the data I first need to normalize and select the relevant data it.
 Without normalization, the movement of a user closer or further away from the camera would be processed in a different manner, and the height of the person would take a much more important role.
 To solve this, I only took the orientation quaternion of each joint, using the position data only for replaying purposes.